okl/engineering-careers/engineering-progression.md

 ### Solution Complexity ###

-* Implement solutions whose complexity are at the scale single blocks of logic (e.g methods, functions, and procedures, queries)
+* Implement solutions whose complexity are at the scale of single blocks of logic (e.g methods, functions, and procedures, queries)
-* Implement solutions whose complexity involves integrating an navigating several components within an application.
+* Implement solutions whose complexity involves integrating and navigating several components within an application.
 * Implement additional components that fit into a larger pre-defined structure
-* Implement solutions on top of existing or legacy code of afore mentioned complexity
+* Implement solutions on top of existing or legacy code of aforementioned complexity
 * Diagnose bugs and implement fixes of nominal complexity
-* Refactor unsustainably implemented code as encountered in the code base
+* Refactor redundant, overly complex, or otherwise unsustainable code as encountered in the codebase
 * Demonstrate separation of concerns within their implementation (e.g. functions/methods/procedures, queries, user interface implementations are rarely broken down, with clear blocks of logic)